Our use of cookies

 Think about having a bath or shower, washing yourself, brushing your teeth and hair, shaving, clipping your nails and anything else you do to keep clean and fresh.

-• Do you need help you when getting washed or dried?
+• Do you need help getting washed or dried?

 • Do you rely on equipment such as a shower seat or grab rails to make washing and drying easier?